Why study Systems Engineering?

 Systems Engineering is an interdisciplinary master’s degree programme which focuses on how to design and manage complex engineering systems throughout the life cycle of products.
 Systems engineering is the ultimate tool for the rapid translation of knowledge into competitive products and services.

-The master’s programme consists of systems engineering courses and elective courses.
+The master’s programme consists of systems engineering subjects and elective subjects.
 The area you choose to specialize in will depend on your professional background, your current job, what your employer needs and what jobs you might like to do in the future.

 You can choose to specialize in the following areas: Systems Engineering, Subsea Engineering, Embedded Systems, Business and Management, Industrial Domain and Product Development.
 Other specializations at other colleges or universities are also possible for our students.

-All classes are arranged as intensive sessions.
-The systems engineering subjects consist of one week of intensive instruction followed by ten weeks for working on a project assignment.
+All instruction is in the form of intensive teaching sessions.
+The systems engineering subjects have one week of intensive instruction followed by ten weeks for working on a project assignment.
 Some of the elective subjects will have 3 x 3 days of instruction.
-In addition to attending the intensive sessions, you must therefore set aside time for work on project assignments.
+In addition to attending the intensive sessions, you must set aside time for work on project assignments.

-The master thesis will be linked to development projects in the company where you work.
-At least six months of the programme will be available for you to work on your master project.
+Your master’s thesis will be linked to development projects in the company where you are employed or have your placement.
+Six months of the programme will be available for you to work on your master project.
 You will have supervisors from both industry and USN.